 How can you effectively prepare for these situations in a way that will help you remain calm, cool and collected?
 The key is to learn how to respond versus react, so the first item on the agenda is to have a plan and utilize the resources available to you.

 The first key: Have a backup plan just in case something goes wrong.
 This is like having an emergency generator so your life can keep going regardless of the crisis at hand.
 Be intentional about creating a support network of people who are willing to assist you when you are in a bind.
 It doesn’t have to be family.
-It could be teachers, church members, neighbors, the parents of your child’s friends, co-workers, etc.
+It could be teachers, neighbors, the parents of your child’s friends, co-workers, etc.

 The second key: Step back and assess the situation before doing anything.
 People often move to action before actually assessing the situation to determine all their options.
 This includes getting the facts.
 We are much less likely to do something ridiculous when we think before we respond.